christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 Even though the initial example produces a new value from a reducer using a combination of filters, reducers and spread operators, the returned result itself is **not** immutable.
 If you were to pass any of the returned state  to a third party library it could freely mutate it and cause havoc to your app.
 Even a simple **sort** on an array in one of your components changes the array inside the state store.
 With Immer you will get an error if such a thing would occur.

 You can of course argue how to best express an intention.
-Many developers relate better to an imperative impure approach:
+Some developers relate better to an imperative impure approach:

 ```ts
 action.products.forEach(product => {